-Is Sirius the most luminous star? | EarthSky.org
+EarthSky | Is Sirius the most luminous star?

-Look outside tonight, and you can’t miss Sirius, the brightest star in the nighttime sky.
-Is Sirius the most luminous star?
-No. To astronomers, the word luminous refers to a star’s intrinsic brightness.
+Maybe you know that Sirius is the brightest star in the night sky.
+But is Sirius the most luminous star?
+The answer is no. To astronomers, the word luminous refers to a star’s intrinsic brightness, or its absolute magnitude.
+To put it more simply, if all the stars were equally distant from Earth, would Sirius be the brightest?
+Not even close.

+Consider the 25 brightest stars (not counting the sun) as seen from Earth.
+Sirius is the brightest in apparent magnitude.
+That is, its brightness as observed from Earth.
+If you took those exact same 25 stars and ranked them by absolute magnitude, or imagined they were all the same distance from Earth, Sirius drops from 1st to 21st brightest.

 Sirius, in the constellation Canis Major the Greater Dog, looks extraordinarily bright in Earth’s sky.
-It’s our sky’s brightest star.
-But its brightness stems primarily from the fact that it’s only 8.6 light-years away.
+It’s our sky’s brightest star (not counting our daytime star, the sun).
+But its brightness stems primarily from the fact that it’s close to us, only 8.6 light-years away.

 No matter where you live on Earth, just follow the three medium-bright stars in Orion’s Belt to locate Sirius.

 Many people comment that they see Sirius flashing colors.
-It happens when you see Sirius low in the sky.
+This happens when you see Sirius low in the sky.
 The colors are just the ordinary rainbow colors in white starlight; all starlight is composed of this mixture of colors.
-We notice the sparkling colors of Sirius more readily, though, because Sirius is so much brighter than most stars!
+We notice the sparkling colors of Sirius more readily, though, because Sirius is so much brighter than most stars.

-The extra thickness of the Earth’s atmosphere near the horizon acts like a lens or prism, breaking up starlight into the colors of the rainbow.
+The extra thickness of the Earth’s atmosphere near the horizon acts like a lens or prism, breaking up starlight into the colors of the rainbow and causing a star to sparkle.
 When you see Sirius low in the sky, you’re looking through more atmosphere than when the star is overhead.

 If you watch, you’ll notice Sirius sparkling less, and appearing less colorful (more strictly white) when it appears higher in the sky.

-Isn’t there a brighter star than Sirius in absolute magnitude which appears dimmer because of its distance?

-Yes, Mia, you’re right, of course.
-Many stars on the sky’s dome are intrinsically more luminous than Sirius but appear fainter because they lie farther away.

-At least three stars in the constellation Canis Major are thought to be thousands of times more luminous than Sirius: Aludra, Wezen, and Omicron 2.
-Although the distances to these faraway stars are not known with precision, Aludra and Omicron 2 reside an estimated 3,000 light-years distant, and Wezen at about 2,000 light-years.
-That’s in contrast to Sirius’ distance of 8.6 light-years.
+Scientists think at least three stars in the constellation Canis Major, where Sirius resides, are thousands of times more luminous than Sirius: Aludra, Wezen and Omicron 2.
+Although the distances to these faraway stars are not known with precision, Aludra and Omicron 2 lie at an estimated 3,000 light-years distant, and Wezen at about 2,000 light-years.
+That’s in contrast to Sirius’ distance of only 8.6 light-years.

-To get a better idea of a star’s true luminosity, astronomers like to list stars according to absolute magnitude.
-Absolute magnitude measures the brightness of the stars as if they were all an equal 32.6 light-years distant.

-At 32.6 light-years away, our sun would barely be visible as a speck of light.
-In stark contrast, Aludra, Wezen, and Omicron 2 at 32.6 light-years away would outshine Sirius by some 100 to 200 times.
-At 32.6 light-years, Sirius would be about the same brightness as the Gemini star Castor (at its known distance of 52 light-years).
-So if all these stars were equally distant, these super-luminous stars in Canis Major – Aludra, Wezen and Omicron 2 – would be seen to shine thousands of times more brilliantly than Sirius.
+When scientists compare stars by absolute magnitude, they imagine that all the stars are 32.6 light-years away.
+At this distance, our sun would barely be visible as a speck of light.
+In stark contrast, Aludra, Wezen and Omicron 2 would outshine Sirius by some 100 to 200 times.
+And Sirius would be about the same brightness as the star Castor in Gemini.
+Imagine how much different Canis Major would look!

 Read more about stellar luminosity, the true brightnesses of stars